johnktaylor/user_repository_service/README.md

 - **Batch Operations:** Execute grouped actions atomically, with support for both plain and encrypted messages.
 - **Secure Communication:**
   - **Message Signing and Verification:** Uses RSA with PKCS#1 v1.5 padding and SHA-256 hashing to sign messages.
 All messages include a `signature` field which the service validates against public keys stored in the configured `public_keys_dir`.
-  - **Key Exchange:** Supports a key exchange process via the `key_exchange_request` operation, allowing clients and the service to derive an AES encryption key.
+  - **Key Exchange:** Supports a key exchange process via the `key_exchange_request` operation, allowing clients and the service to derive a shared AES encryption key.
-  - **Message Encryption:** Optionally encrypt message payloads using AES in CBC mode when the `encrypt` flag is set.
-The symmetric key is obtained from the Diffie-Hellman key exchange.
+  - **Message Encryption:** Optionally encrypt message payloads using AES encryption.
+The service supports both **AES 256 CBC** and **AES 256 GCM** modes.
+The chosen algorithm is specified in the `algorithm` field of the message and is used for encrypting and decrypting the data, ensuring confidentiality and integrity.
 - **Message Processing:** Accepts JSON-based messages with fields like `client_id`, `request_id`, `timestamp`, `operation`, and `data`.
 - **Testing:** Includes both unit and integration tests, including tests for encryption workflows. **Integration tests should not be run in a production environment.**